List of primary state highways serving Virginia state institutions: SR 384

-State Route 384 is the designation for Dabney Drive, the entrance and circle within Dabney S. Lancaster Community College in Alleghany County that is maintained by the Virginia Department of Transportation.
+State Route 384 is the unsigned designation for Dabney Drive, the entrance and circle within Mountain Gateway Community College in Alleghany County that is maintained by the Virginia Department of Transportation.
 The eastern terminus for this road is I-64/US 60/US 220, and leads directly onto US 60 Business/US 220 Business.
 This college entrance is the only one to have direct access to an Interstate highway in Virginia.
 The road was added to the state highway system in 1965.